Research

 Fundamental Research in the Analysis, Design, and Optimization of Large-Scale Networked Dynamical Systems

-Check out our recent survey on Automatica
+Check our recent survey on Automatica

 Personalized Neurostimulation